Video Generation with Stable Transparency via Shiftable RGB-A Distribution Learner: Method

-The training objective is to minimize the mean squared error between the predicted velocity $\hat{v}_{t}$ and its ground truth value, formulated as:

-{\bf Dataset } Our text-to-video generation data is sourced from the same collection used for VAE training.
+Our RGB-A video generation data is sourced from the same collection used for VAE training.
 To achieve high quality, we make careful selections, with a specific focus on examples exhibiting clear motion, semi-transparent objects, and lighting effects.
-Our final text-to-video generation dataset includes 301 videos from video matting datasets, 20 images from image matting datasets, and 116 videos with special effects from the Internet.
+Then, we use the Qwen2.5-VL-72B model~\cite{qwen2.5-VL} to generate initial short and long captions for the 429 samples, and apply a set of specific labels for attributes like motion speed, artistic style, shot size, and visual quality problems.
+Our final RGB-A video generation dataset includes 301 videos from video matting datasets, 43 images from image matting datasets, and 85 videos with special effects from the Internet.
+Samples can be found in Fig.~\ref{fig:dataset}.

-Our captioning process involves two steps: first, we use the Qwen2.5-VL-72B model~\citep{qwen2.5-VL} to generate initial short and long captions for the 437 samples; second, we \textit{manually} refine each caption to ensure high semantic alignment.
-For our convenience, all captions are in Chinese.
-Thanks to Wan's multilingual capability, although trained on all Chinese data, our model can also generate RGBA videos from English prompts.

-We also apply a set of specific labels for attributes like motion speed, artistic style, shot size, and visual quality problems.
-This process is performed manually to ensure data correctness.
-The labels are inserted into the captions, randomly either at the beginning or the end.

-Benefiting from our careful data selection and captioning, our RGBA text-to-video dataset achieves strong semantic alignment, high visual quality, and good diversity.
-Figures~\ref{fig:data1}-\ref{fig:data5} are examples from our dataset.
-Please note that the captions were originally created in Chinese and have been machine-translated into English.

-{\bf Inference } In addition to the standard Wan model~\citep{wan2025wan}, users only need to load two VAE decoder LoRAs and a text-to-video DoRA.
-Since these LoRA/DoRA weights can be fully merged into the base model, they introduce no extra computational cost.
-The inference pipeline requires only a simple change: copying the decoder so that one generates RGB and the other generates the alpha channel.
-This simplifies the model's deployment and acceleration.
-We further accelerate video generation using LightX2V~\citep{lightx2v}, which produces high-quality results in only 4 sampling steps without CFG.
-Following Wan~\citep{wan2025wan}, we adopt prompt extension.